 1. Rethink classic styles

 As trends change so should our thinking of what is right for what look.
 Wood is no longer just for traditional or country kitchens.
 New modern finishes mean materials can offer different personalities in different environments.
-‘Don’t be afraid to rip up the rule book when it comes to worktop styles.
-Wood doesn’t always equal traditional country kitchen and compact styles aren’t just for ultra-modern homes’ says Hayley Simmons on behalf of Magnet.
+'Don’t be afraid to rip up the rule book when it comes to worktop styles.
+Wood doesn’t always equal traditional country kitchen and compact styles aren’t just for ultra-modern homes' says Hayley.

 'You can use worktops within your design to create interesting contrast between styles and trends by choosing the unexpected.
 Think wooden style worktops on modern, grey, handleless designs as seen (above).
 Or glistening white surfaces atop country-inspired pale blue units.'